spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 ## Updating

+### ** Note for v5 **
+These steps will no longer be necessary after getting to version 5, the plugin will now respond to TouchPortal's Close command on shutdown of TouchPortal, loading of an updated plugin .tpp, as well as when using the Stop button in the Settings->Plugins
+You will just be able to import a new plugin without worrying about manually stopping it

+### Pre-v5 upgrade to v5
+For previous versions to v5 you will still have to follow these instructions

 When an update is put out, please follow these instructions to install

 **Step 1** Open Windows Task Manager